sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 Use operators to create more expressive searches.

+> NOTE: Operators are available as of 3.15 and enabled with `{"experimentalFeatures": {"andOrQuery": "enabled"}}` in site settings.
+Built-in operator support is planned for the upcoming 3.16 release and onwards.

 | Operator | Example |
 | --- | --- |
 | `and`, `AND` | [`conf.Get( and log15.Error(`](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+conf.Get%28+and+log15.Error%28&patternType=regexp), [`conf.Get( and log15.Error( and after`](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+conf.Get%28+and+log15.Error%28+and+after&patternType=regexp) |